Hostile Work Environment | NY Sexual Harassment

 - Being exposed to pornographic videos or pictures

-If you have faced any of these circumstances at work, contact an employment lawyer as soon as possible to discuss your options.
+If you have faced any of these circumstances at work in New York City or New Jersey, contact a hostile work environment lawyer at the Akin Law Group as soon as possible to discuss your legal options.

 Many hostile work environment cases involve recurring behavior that creates a pervasively intimidating or oppressive workplace.
 However, if an incident is severe enough, it can make a workplace permanently unbearable for an employee.
 Even if the incident was isolated, it could have impacted the employee to such an extent that it interferes with his/her work performance.